 - Make a hypothesis A hypothesis is your prediction of the answer to your question based on your research.
 It may or may not be true.

 - Experiment!
-Test you your hypothesis by testing the variables and documenting them.
+Test your hypothesis by testing the variables and documenting them.
 Be sure to take notes of each experiment and what happens; this is called your data.

 Experiment with the recipe ratios Vary the amount of iron oxide powder and iron filings to see what makes the most and least magnetic slime.
 Try a batch without iron filings and a batch without iron oxide powder and compare them.